 CHARLESTON , SOUTH CAROLINA

-What better place to start than Charleston, a jewel of a town.
-Charleston is captivating.
-Everywhere you look, it evokes days of nobility, of architectural grandeur and of wealth.
-This is where rich white plantation owners and merchants competed to build homes more magnificent than those of their pampered fellows.
+Charleston, a gem of a town.
+From the moment you arrive, Charleston is captivating.
+Everywhere you look, it evokes days of colonial nobility, of architectural grandeur and of bountiful wealth.
+This is where rich plantation owners and merchants competed to build homes more magnificent than those of their pampered fellows.
 And somehow it has retained that pride, that peacock display of opulence and the charm of a town that has always been immersed in its very own, colorful history.

 A typical Charleston sideways house

 To walk the old part of town is to step back to a golden era.
 It exudes indulgence.
-Sadly, as we touched on before, the wealth was built up on the backs of slaves.
+Sadly, the wealth was built up on the backs of slaves.
 Indeed, Charleston before the American Civil War had the only majority enslaved population of any city in the new, independent United States.

 But today it is a living wonderland.
 You never feel the urgency of modern life.
-The people are courteous and calm and we have always felt welcome here.
-And the food.... this town is a culinary feast.
-We have never found better restaurants outside London, and these (some) we can afford.
+The people are courteous and calm and visitors have always been made welcome.
+And the food.... this town is a culinary feast, with arguably some of the finest fare in America.
 One truly notable and unmissable place to eat is Husk.
 It has now built a formidable reputation and it does not disappoint.
-They grow a lot of their own food in their garden, reviving heritage vegetables and grains that once had popularity in the region but had subsequently been lost to the onslaught of the supermarket and industrial farming.
-Here's a concept - they use the vegetables and fruits that are in season.
-We old'uns remember those days - broad beans, new potatoes, strawberries... only in season.
+They grow a great deal of their own food in their garden, reviving heritage vegetables and grains that once had popularity in the region but had subsequently been lost to the onslaught of the supermarket and industrial farming.
+Here's a concept - they adapt their menus to the vegetables and fruits that are in season.
 And they still find room for their Southern specialities: glazed crispy pig's ear lettuce wraps, wood-fired White Stone oysters, cornmeal-fed catfish, Southern-fried chicken skins.
 A delight.

 We could live in Charleston.
 Probably can't afford it.
 But we love it.
-Tomorrow the wheels turn again.
+But tomorrow the wheels turn again.
 We are off 200 miles north to Charlotte, North Carolina.